-EPF's work in 2018 will relate to patient-centred digital healthcare solutions and services; access to, sharing of and use/reuse of patients' health data; and electronic health records, with a focus on ethical sharing, patients' privacy and respect for patients' choices and preferences.
+EPF's work in 2018 will relate to patient-centred digital healthcare solutions and services; access to, collection and sharing of and use/reuse of patients' health data; and electronic health records, with a focus on ethical sharing, patients' privacy and respect for patients' choices and preferences.

-Following EPF's 2017 briefing on big data in health, in 2018, EPF's objective will be to further inform our members on this topic and begin to identify core principles from the patients' perspective, also in the light of the forthcoming Commission Communication on digital health.
-To guide this work stream, we will set up a working group on Technology in Healthcare, made up of EPF members and external experts and advisers, whose role will be to bring knowledge of developments in the field and to stimulate thinking.
+Following EPF's 2017 briefing on big data in health, in 2018, EPF's objective will be to further inform our members on the topics of digital health and health data and begin to identify core principles from the patients' perspective, also in the light of the forthcoming Commission Communication on digital health.
+To guide this work stream, we will set up a working group on Digital Health and Health Data, made up of EPF members and external experts and advisers, whose role will be to bring knowledge of developments in the field and to stimulate thinking.

-We will develop a series of information resources on health data and digital health technologies with the aim to inform patient communities on this subject.
-Specific actions include dissemination of information to patient organisations about health data, its sharing and use, to raise awareness and empower them to be active in this highly technical area.
+We will develop information resources on digital health and health data with the aim to inform patient communities on this subject.
+Specific actions include dissemination of information to patient organisations about health data, its collection, sharing and use, to raise awareness and empower them to be active in this highly technical area.

-EPF will also develop a report on the results of the patients' survey on electronic health records and data sharing (conducted in 2017).
+EPF will also develop a report on the results of the patients' survey on electronic health records and data sharing (conducted in 2017-2018).
 Patient evidence generated from this survey will be used to contribute to EU and national policies, encouraging patient-centred design and delivery of digital healthcare solutions and services.
-In addition, we will continue to engage in multi-stakeholder efforts, including the eHealth stakeholder group, to ensure that the patient perspective is embedded in such initiatives.
+In addition, we will continue to engage in multi-stakeholder efforts, including the eHealth stakeholder group and numerous other fora to ensure that the patient perspective is embedded in such initiatives.